fakubwoy/whatsblitz/README.md

 - Consider breaking large lists into smaller batches

 ### Phone Number Format
-Ensure phone numbers are formatted in the way they are saved in your contacts, if they have country codes include them, if they don't, dont't.
+- Ensure phone numbers are formatted in the way they are saved in your contacts, if they have country codes include them, if they don't, dont't.
+- You will not be able to send messages to yourself